The purpose of NPC is to allow you to explicitly set the Windows 8/10 default printers by network name, just like you could with Windows 7.

 The bottom line is I wrote Network Printer Control to give me the old default printer behavior back, namely the default printer stays the way I set it even if I occasionally use other printers on the network.

-We add the usual weasel words that there are no warranties that this software will work correctly or will even run on your machine, and that you use it at your own risk.
+We add the usual warning that there are no warranties that this software will work correctly or will even run on your machine, and that you use it at your own risk.

 Click here to view the Release Notes

 Click here to view an online version of the Help Files

 Yes, Network Printer Control may be used completely free of charge, even when deploying in commercial organizations.